 • Cut or tear lettuce into bite-size pieces.

-• Slice andouille on the diagonal into 1/2-inch thick rounds.
+• Slice andouille at an angle into 1/2-inch thick rounds.

 • Drain potatoes well.
 Transfer to a cutting board.

 • Using a sturdy drinking glass or meat mallet, smash each potato until it splits and is about 1/2-inch high.